Electromagnetic frequencies, commonly known as EMFs, have stirred quite the pot in recent years. From the…

 WiFi Router Guard Options

-WiFi Router Guard by Smart Meter Guard — This is the classic Faraday cage.
-Smart Meter Guard claims this guard blocks 95% of the EMF your router emits.
-It comes in two sizes: small (12” x 9” x 3” inches) and large (12-3/8” x 12-5/8” x 5-1/2”).
-This cage is better than many on the market because it encompasses the entire router, protecting from EMF radiation in all directions.
+The WiFi Router Guard offered by Smart Meter Guard is a well-known and trusted Faraday cage designed to block the majority of EMF radiation emitted by your router.
+Smart Meter Guard claims that this guard can block up to 95% of the router’s EMF emissions.
+It is available in two sizes: small (12″ x 9″ x 3″ inches) and large (12-3/8″ x 12-5/8″ x 5-1/2″).
+What sets this cage apart is its ability to provide comprehensive protection by covering the entire router, effectively shielding against EMF radiation in all directions.

-Signal Tamer — This is a mesh bag that works like the WiFi router guards above.
-You just slip it over your router.
-The dimensions are 10” x 16”, which fits most routers.
-The manufacturer claims that it provides attenuation of 90% to 95%.
-However, it also decreases the range of the WiFi signal.
-The manufacturer says you should still get a good signal within 20 feet from the router.
+The Signal Tamer is a unique mesh bag designed to function similarly to WiFi router guards.
+Simply slip it over your router for protection.
+With dimensions of 10″ x 16″, it accommodates most routers.
+The manufacturer claims an attenuation rate of 90% to 95%.
+However, it’s important to note that it may slightly reduce the range of your WiFi signal.
+The manufacturer assures that you should still maintain a strong signal within a 20-foot radius from the router.

 Build Your Own Router Guard